 This CIP will be enacted by the approval of this document and the passing of the Community Improvement Project Area By-law by City of Kawartha Lakes Council.
 This CIP will be operationalized by establishing funding as necessary through the municipal budgeting process, and by continually seeking other sources of partner funding.
-Approval of all applications for financial incentives is at the absolute discretion of the City.
+Funding allocations may not be consistent from year to year, and may impact application intake periods and how many projects receive funding in a given year.
+Approval of applications for financial incentives is at the absolute discretion of the City.